Your New Intranet Starts Here

 2. Have A Consistent Message

-Your communication plan should promote message consistency.
+Your corporate communication plan should promote message consistency.
 Everyone representing the company should undergo training to ensure alignment with your brand voice and values.

 If marketing shares a different message from the CEO’s office, it can undermine trust.
 Ensure all departments are on the same page and equipped with the right tools and training.